NathanSDunn/raspi-build/RaspBMC/README.md

      `username:pi` and
      `password:raspberry`

+10. The first time you SSH in RaspBMC will ask you to set your local - I recommend NOT selecting 'all locales' - takes ages install them all and wastes space on your Pi.
 10. Note: You can also connect to your Pi over the windows network by typing `\\[Your Pi's IP Address]\` into the explorer bar.

 ##Set up your windows machine to remotely connect to your pi